Meister-anon/Kai-zen_FireRed-Release-Edition/README.md

 take files exactly as they are from EE then can prune out features I don't need like dynamax and fit back in my custom stuff

+rename things FR_ based on if exclusive to firered when porting back.